 This list of Additional Resources has been co-created alongside experts to support you in crafting your idea.

 Throughout the Challenge, participants will also be supported with:

 UCB is sponsoring this Challenge.
-AARP Innovation, the VA Innovation Center, and TMC Innovation are Partners.
+AARP Innovation, the VA Innovation Center, the National Osteoporosis Foundation, and TMC Innovation are Partners.

 At UCB, we come together everyday laser-focused on a simple question: How will this create value for people living with severe diseases?
 We are a global biopharmaceutical company committed to innovation to improve the lives of people with neurological, immunological, and bone diseases, finding solutions to meet their unique needs.
 For more information on UCB, visit: UCB-USA.com and follow us on Twitter: @UCBUSA.

 AARP is the nation's largest nonprofit, nonpartisan organization dedicated to empowering Americans 50 and older to choose how they live as they age.
 AARP Innovation Labs launches new products and collaborates with startups to spark innovations that span generations.

 The VA Innovation Center (VIC) initiatives are designed to ensure the success of innovation initiatives authorized by VA MISSION Act, Section 152.
 1703E.